Tools for Working Remotely

 Answer your office phone remotely

 My Extension Everywhere can automatically forward your office calls to any other phone.
-Please note that the standard one-time charge and monthly fee for this service are being temporarily waived as part of Cornell's response to coronavirus.
+Please note that the standard one-time charge and monthly fee for this service are being temporarily waived as part of Cornell's response to COVID-19.

 Access your work files from anywhere